confluentinc/kafka-rest/docs/api.rst

    :param string topic_name: Name of the topic to get metadata about

    :>json string name: Name of the topic
-   :>json int num_partitions: Number of partitions in the topic :>json map configs: Per-topic configuration overrides
+   :>json map configs: Per-topic configuration overrides :>json array partitions: List of partitions for this topic

    :statuscode 404:
       * Error code 40401 -- Topic not found